Neighborhood Info Without The Neighborhood Drama. Learn more

 Blue Raven accepts cash purchases and solar loans only.
 Although it doesn’t accept leases or PPAs, its BluePower Plus+ program is one of the most appealing financing options in the industry.
 It provides $0-down purchase options with no payments due for the first 18 months.
 Plus, it offers fixed payments and no early repayment penalties after that.

-Specials or Incentives Offered
+Specials & Incentives

-Blue Raven has an incredible referral program that offers you $1,000 for the first two customers you refer to them — plus $500 for each of those customers — and then $1,500 for every customer you refer thereafter.
+Blue Raven has an incredible referral program that offers you $1,000 for the first two customers you refer to them, plus $500 for each of those customers, and then $1,500 for every customer you refer thereafter.

 Despite Blue Raven’s massive size and nationwide reach, this company completes all of its own installations, so none of the work on your solar project will be outsourced.